 If your house does not have access to sanitary gray water disposal (septic or a lawful drainage system), you will need to use tanks to store your discharge until you can dispose of it properly.

 Depending on where you are located, “gray water” can mean different things.
-The most general definition means that it is any household water discharge that doesn’t come into contact with feces or urine, otherwise known as “blackwater”.
-However, if you separate the blackwater from the rest of your tiny house’s water discharge, you will likely still have water that’s mixed with food scraps, oils, and cleaning chemicals.
+The most general definition means that it is any household water discharge that doesn’t come into contact with feces or urine, otherwise known as “black water”.
+However, if you separate the black water from the rest of your tiny house’s water discharge, you will likely still have water that’s mixed with food scraps, oils, and cleaning chemicals.
 This kind of gray water may fall under different regulations in your area.

 You may be able to install a french drain, branched drain, or bucket draining system on your land.
-This is possible if you have a large enough piece of land that you can alter, a slight gradient so gravity can do all the work, enough money to invest in a permanent solution, and no plans to move your house once it is parked.
+This is possible if you have a large enough piece of land that you can alter, a slight gradient so gravity can do all the work, enough money to invest in a permanent solution, and/or no plans to move your house once it is parked.
 Many municipalities, particularly urban ones, will likely not allow this type of gray water disposal and even still, it may not work throughout the winter.
-Check with your town to see what you can do on your land.
+Check with your town to see what you can lawfully do on your land.
 Keep in mind that your town might require you to install a septic system if they know you intend to live there full time.

 If you plan on going off-grid or even just lessening your electrical load, you will want to install a propane system as a primary or back up heat source.
 You can install a small propane system to just run your heater, water heater, and range, or you can install a larger system and run your fridge and even your lights too.

 Installing a propane system in the house will be expensive up front as the system itself is costly and propane appliances are more expensive than electric appliances.
 However, in general, propane will be cheaper to buy than electric power, so it might be a good choice for your wallet.
 The larger your system, the bigger the tanks connected to it will need to be.
 Running out of propane would be a really bad thing, especially in the winter, so make sure you are able to plan for backup.
-We typically include two 20# tanks with our builds, but our clients often upgrade them to 30# tanks before the first winter.
-Our client in Maine can get by changing out his 30# tanks once a month.

 Propane is a good idea if you plan on moving your house a lot.
 Since you can carry the tanks with you, you will always have access to heat and hot water.